MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBookingBusiness.md

   - `[SmsNotificationsEnabled <Boolean?>]`: True indicates SMS notifications can be sent to the customers for the appointment of the service.
 Default value is false.
   - `[StaffMemberIds <String[]>]`: Represents those staff members who provide this service.

-STAFFMEMBERS <IMicrosoftGraphBookingStaffMember\[]>: All the staff members that provide services in this business.
+`STAFFMEMBERS <IMicrosoftGraphBookingStaffMember[]>`: All the staff members that provide services in this business.
 Read-only.
 Nullable.
   - `[EmailAddress <String>]`: The email address of the person.
   - `[DisplayName <String>]`: A name for the derived entity, which interfaces with customers.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AvailabilityIsAffectedByPersonalCalendar <Boolean?>]`: True means that if the staff member is a Microsoft 365 user, the Bookings API would verify the staff member's availability in their personal calendar in Microsoft 365, before making a booking.
   - `[ColorIndex <Int32?>]`: Identifies a color to represent the staff member.
 The color corresponds to the color palette in the Staff details page in the Bookings app.
   - `[IsEmailNotificationEnabled <Boolean?>]`: True indicates that a staff member will be notified via email when a booking assigned to them is created or changed.